JonasHiltl/Hyperledger-Fabric-2.2.1-starter-kit/web-app/frontend/README.md

-# Create your frontend Application like React/Angular in this folder
+# Create your frontend Application like React/Angular in this folder.